camonet/Portfolio/README.md

 > <img width="273" alt="Screen Shot 2022-09-04 at 1 56 42 PM" src="https://user-images.githubusercontent.com/99444856/188329193-19c056f8-d55c-4385-b2f3-e8851cdb8459.png">

 ## [Excel KickStarter Analysis](https://github.com/camonet/kickstarter-analysis)
+- Organized, sorted, and analyzed crowdfunding data for theater plays to determine if there are variables that contribute to a crowdfund's success.
+- Organizing and sorting the data consited of applying filters, conditional formatting, and formulas.
+Pivot tables were generated and interpereted, and summary statistics for different variables were retrieved.
+- Outliers were also accounted for, and vizualizatons were created.
 > <img width="600" alt="Screen Shot 2022-09-04 at 1 59 47 PM" src="https://user-images.githubusercontent.com/99444856/188329318-0bb73f45-e1b0-4f50-92af-44e8eff41b96.png">